DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Request comes into a load balancer, then a web server, which talks to the DB, does some action, and returns data.
   - Instead.
 API GW to Lambda which can write Dynamo DB and other activities.
 - Triggers:
-  - YOu can invoke with Lambda console, Lambda API, AWS SDK, CLI, and AWS toolkits.
+  - You can invoke with Lambda console, Lambda API, AWS SDK, CLI, and AWS toolkits.
   -

 ### 2.7.3.
 Lambda Key Details: